-At Sleep Health MD, which has offices in Sunnyvale, Santa Cruz, Los Gatos and Watsonville, California, Dr. Aaron Morse, Dr. Tony Masri, and Dr. Shehla Huseni have helped many residents who suffer from narcolepsy.
+At Sleep Health MD, which has offices in Sunnyvale, Santa Cruz, Watsonville and Monterey, California, Dr. Aaron Morse and and his professional medical staff have helped many residents who suffer from narcolepsy.
 They are familiar with the latest advancements in the treatment of this disorder.

 Narcolepsy is a sleep disorder that causes people to become extremely tired during the day.
 People who suffer from narcolepsy will often suddenly fall asleep with little or no warning.
 Because the disorder makes staying awake for extended periods of time difficult, it can have a large impact on a person’s ability to live a normal life.

 What Symptoms Does Narcolepsy Cause?